-Spend more time specifying exactly what your goal is, and picturing what your life will look like at the end of 2018 if you stick with it.
+Spend more time specifying exactly what your goal is, and picturing what your life will look like at the end of the year if you stick with it.
 Let’s look at “eat healthy” as an example.
 What does eating healthy mean to you?
 It’s going to look different for everyone, here are some ideas:

 - Cooking at home

 - Eating more vegetables

 It could be a combination of these ideas, or something completely different.
 The idea here is that you detail what eating healthy means to you and the specific ways you will work towards that goal in 2018.

 A year is a long time.
 An end date of 12/31/20XX seems so far away that it’s easy to push things off, or get overwhelmed at the start.
 If you have a weight loss goal of 70 pounds (points for making it specific!), it can easily seem intangible as a whole.

 Breaking down your goal into increments not only keeps you from being overwhelmed, but allows you to reach these smaller goals more frequently which keeps your motivation up.

 For example, “get in shape” is vague so let’s say you changed it to “lose 20 pounds and workout regularly”.
 Taking it a step further and breaking it down could look like this: